Custom-Fitted Moon Boot for Optimal Healing

 Extra caution is required when navigating stairs with a CAM boot due to limited ankle mobility.

-When ascending, it’s safer to lead with the uninjured foot; when descending, lead with the injured foot—remember “Up with the good, down with the bad.”
+When ascending, lead with the uninjured foot; when descending, lead with the injured foot—remember, “Up with the good, down with the bad.”

-To enhance safety, keep your hands free using backpacks for carrying items, use handrails wherever available, and consider having someone assist you from behind while you acclimate to the boot.
+To enhance safety, keep your hands free by using a backpack for carrying items, use handrails wherever available, and consider having someone assist you from behind while you acclimate to the boot.
 Always prioritise safety to avoid additional strain or injury.

 Keeping Your Boot Dry